 The National Institute for Environmental Studies is Japan’s only research institute that undertakes a broad range of environmental research in an interdisciplinary and comprehensive manner.
 Since its inception in 1974, NIES has played a vital role in solving a variety of environmental problems.

-April 2016 marks the beginning of our Forth Medium-and-Long-Term Plan.
-NIES established five problem-solving research programs for this plan's term, and will pursue them in an integrated manner that transcends individual fields.
-NIES has also established a Fukushima Branch, where it is running a Disaster Environment Research Program.
+April 2016 marked the beginning of our Forth Medium-and-Long-Term Plan.
+NIES established five problem-solving research programs for this plan’s term, and will pursue them in an integrated manner that transcends individual fields.
+NIES has established Fukushima Branch, where it is running a Disaster Environment Research Program.
+Also in April 2017, Lake Biwa Branch Office was established located in Lake Biwa Environmental Research Institute where developed research for water environmental protection is jointly conducted.
 Additionally, to produce scientific findings on environmental protection, NIES will carry out research projects that include consolidating the institute’s research foundation through basic research, data acquisition and analysis, preservation and provision of environmental samples, and other efforts.
-Research projects including satellite observations and the Japan Environment and Children's Study Programme Office are also being conducted.
+Research projects including satellite observations and the Japan Environment, and Children’s Study Programme Office are also being conducted.
 We intend to move steadily forward with efforts that include the provision of environmental information, including these research results, in an easy-to-understand manner.

 NIES hopes to continue benefiting from your generous support and cooperation.

 President, National Institute for Environmental Studies